General

 Port

-The TCP port for Salut’s HTTP control plane.
+The TCP port for Salut’s local HTTP control plane.
 Default: 7258.

-You can also set this via the SALUT_PORT environment variable.
+You can also set the local API port via the SALUT_PORT environment variable and the peer port via SALUT_PEER_PORT.

 Display Name